GeorgeLychock/georgelychock-career/README.md

 -   Issue: On tablet viewports the My Profile Section overflows on the Credentials Section on Home page.
 -   Issue: Hero image does not properly fill the full viewport; mobile viewports either scroll or the site doesn't fil the entire screen leaving a black background visible at bottom.
     -   Fix: This was a major larger issue; properly sizing the hero image to fill the full height of the viewport was a blocker requirement.
 Started with a fresh shell for the Home page; properly added the hero image to fill full viewport on mobile; added section by section markup from the original Home page and fixed styles as needed.
 Followed [Bootstrap Documentation on Sizing](https://getbootstrap.com/docs/4.0/utilities/sizing/).
--   Issue: On mobile view social nav icons do not center properly
+-   Issue: On mobile view social nav icons do not center properly.
-    -   Fix: Set padding to rem units on i element (Font Awesome icon)
+    -   Fix: Set padding to rem units on i element (Font Awesome icon).
+    -   Justification: I have been using rem units on as much sizing as possible with the intention of a smoother responsiveness between viewports.
--   Profile page content on tablet view does not flow correctly
+-   Issue: Profile page content on tablet view does not flow correctly.

 ## Deployment